 (D) The commission may grant a motion for the admission of additional evidence when satisfied that such additional evidence is newly discovered and could not with reasonable diligence have been ascertained prior to the proceeding before the commission.

-(E) In any matter or cause pending before the commission, the commission may request that briefs be furnished by the parties to the appeal, within a time limited by the commission, but not less than ten days after request thereof.
+(E) In any matter or cause pending before the commission, the commission may request that briefs be furnished by the parties to the appeal within a time prescribed by the commission.
 Responsive briefs may be filed as determined by, and within a time limited by, the commission.

-(F) Upon motion made and with leave of the commission, amicus curiae briefs may be filed.
+(F) Upon motion made and with leave of the commission as set forth in rule 1509-1-14 of the Administrative Code, amicus curiae briefs may be filed.

 (G) Any application for an extension of time will be denied unless there is incorporated therein a good and sufficient reason for any such extension.